AVEVA/CONNECT-data-services-developer-docs/content/communities/community-unshare-streams.md

 Use these procedures to stop sharing streams of data with a community.

+## Prerequisites to share streams

+To unshare data streams with a community:

+- You must be a [Community Member](xref:ccRoles#community-member-role-preview).

+- Your user role must be assigned the **Share** permissions for data streams.
+If you do not have these permissions, request them from a [Tenant Administrator](xref:ccRoles#tenant-roles).

 ## Unshare streams from Community Details

 To stop sharing streams, follow these steps: